When did you start your photography?

 Is photography your hobby or your profession?

-How and where was the image taken which you entered in the competition?
+How and where was the image taken that you entered into the competition?
 Is there a story about it?

 What’s your photographic focus?

 I focus on three different areas: astronomy, the aurora and nature photography.

 What’s your next photo project, your next challenge?

 Next year at the end of April / beginning of May, I am going to visit Iceland’s Westfjords for two weeks.
 I hope to discover more beautiful landscapes again and capture them through my photos.